The Skeptic (British magazine): History, format and structure

 Since 2020 magazine has been edited by Michael Marshall and Alice Howarth, and published by the Merseyside Skeptics Society.
 Regular columnists and authors contributing articles to the publication have included Mark Duwe, Chris French, Wendy M Grossman, Mike Heap, Paul Taylor and Mark Williams.
-Neil Davies routinely provides artwork for the cover, whilst centrefold pieces were contributed by Crispian Jago.
+Neil Davies routinely provides artwork for the cover.
+Centerfold pieces have been contributed by Crispian Jago.
 Other artwork is routinely contributed by Donald Rooum, Tim Pearce, Andrew Endersby and Barbara Griffiths.

-The magazine is also supported by an Editorial Advisory Board which includes, among others: James Alcock, Susan Blackmore, Derren Brown, David Colquhoun, Brian Cox, and Richard Dawkins.
+The magazine is also supported by an Editorial Advisory Board which as of 2015 included, among others: James Alcock, Susan Blackmore, Derren Brown, David Colquhoun, Brian Cox, and Richard Dawkins.